MocanuPaulC/ArduinoProjects/README.md

 Finished Weekly project usign everything requested on the page.
 Used interupts, the display, the buttons, malloc to allocate memory Also, I could not manage to win against the computer ;(
+Week4:
+Finished lunar lander; Used a primitive linkedList for the log book;